 - Restricted Minor's Permit: $8.
 Valid for 5 years.

 C) Take the Written Permit Test

 Tests are given on a walk-in basis at all statewide exam stations.
-Arrive at least one hour before closing or risk being turned away.
 In addition to the written test, you'll also take a vision screening.
-Pass both to receive an instruction permit, valid for one year.
+Pass both to receive an instruction permit.